Instant Pot Steak Chili. Chili with bite-sized cubes of chuck, ready in about an hour thanks to pressure cooking.

-- Pressure cook the chili for 12 minutes with a natural pressure release: Lock the lid on the pressure cooker.
+- Pressure cook for 12 minutes with a natural release: Lock the lid on the pressure cooker.
 Cook at high pressure for 12 minutes in an electric pressure cooker (“Manual” or “Pressure Cook” mode in an Instant Pot), or for 10 minutes in a stovetop PC.
 Let the pressure come down naturally, about 30 more minutes.
-(If you’re in a hurry, you can quick release any remaining pressure after 20 minutes.)
+(If you’re in a hurry, you can quick release any remaining pressure after 15 minutes.)
 Remove the lid, tilting it away from you to avoid the hot steam.

 Bottom Round is also a good cut of beef for this recipe; it cooks the same as chuck roast.

 If you have the patience to cut ½-inch cubes, or can get your butcher to do the work, cut the cooking time to 10 minutes at high pressure; everything else is the same.